davidtranhq/digit-classifier/README.md

 # Digit Recognizer

-A Python 3 implementation of a feed-forward neural network trained with backpropagation and stochastic gradient descent to recognize handwritten digits.
+A Python 3 implementation of a feed-forward MLP neural network trained with backpropagation and stochastic gradient descent to recognize handwritten digits.
 The algorithm is outlined in Michael Nielsen's book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
 Includes a GUI.

 The training and testing examples are taken from the [MNSIT handwritten digit database](http://yann.lecun.com/exdb/mnist/).